This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 sebaceous cyst that has been open for a while, allowing the sebaceous

-secretions inside to dry out and turn dark from dirt accumulation.
+secretions inside to dry out and turn yellow.
 This cyst has even developed a second

 opening on its side.
 This cyst was